 The first case of resistance of C. distichophylla was based on the resistance factor (GR50R/GR50S)

 which must be greater than 4, following the resistance definition [21].
 In addition, the LD50 parameter was used to define the herbicide dose that was necessary to reduce the number of individuals in a population to 50%.
-The field dose of glyphosate used in Brazil is 720 g ae ha−1, which was sufficient to fully control the GS population, but not the GR population of C. distichophylla (Table 2).
-From an agronomic perspective, referring to a resistant population by the LD50 value is quite subjective, since the
+The field dose of glyphosate used in Brazil is 720 g ae ha−1, which was sufficient to control the GS population fully but not the GR population of C. distichophylla (Table 2).
+From an agronomic perspective, referring to a resistant population by the LD50 value is quite subjective since the

 dose used in the field varies according to the environmental conditions of each country [10,11,22–25].
 In addition, the sensitivity of weed species to herbicides varies among species [37].

 The leaf disc experiment may be affected by the ability of glyphosate to penetrate and move into the chloroplast or by the greater or lesser ability of the herbicide to bind to its EPSPS target site [10,17,23].
-The shikimic acid accumulation was significantly higher in GS plants than GR plants, especially at the highest concentrations (Figure 2).
+The shikimic acid accumulation was significantly higher in GS plants than in GR plants, especially at the highest concentrations (Figure 2).
 The different levels of shikimic acid accumulation in GR and GS weeds have been accepted as a quick and easy indicator for determining the level of glyphosate resistance [29].
 In our study, GS C. distichophylla plants showed 6.2 times more shikimate accumulation than GR plants, which agrees with previously obtained results in experiments using whole plants.
 However, these results do not allow us directly to conclude what kind of mechanisms are responsible for glyphosate resistance.
 Thus, we need to continue our research.

 With the evolution of glyphosate-resistant weeds, one of the first research focuses has been a comparison of the absorption and/or translocation of glyphosate in GR and GS species using 14C-glyphosate [11,22,23,25,27,31,38,39].
 Studies conducted on five Chloris species collected in Australia, Cuba, Mexico, and Brazil do not follow the same pattern.
 Two populations of C. elata harvested from Cuba and Brazil show differences in glyphosate absorption or translocation between GR and GS plants [10,25].
 Nevertheless, C. truncate and C. virgata, originally from South Australia, exhibited no differences in glyphosate absorption or translocation between GR and GS plants [22,23].
-Finally, a recently published new species of C. barbata collected in Colima state, Mexico, did not show any differences in 14C-glyphosate absorption between GR and GS populations, but the GR plants translocated less herbicide to the rest of plant and roots [11].
+Finally, a recently published new species of C. barbata collected in Colima state, Mexico, did not show any differences in 14C-glyphosate absorption between GR and GS populations, but the GR plants translocated less herbicide to the rest of the plant and roots [11].
 These results show that the patterns concerning the penetration and movement of glyphosate within different species of the same genus are not the same.
 In addition, these species, collected from crops in different countries, have different selection pressures due to the use of glyphosate, including both abiotic and biotic factors, which could cause these species to have different glyphosate resistance mechanisms.